opendocsg/slw-judgments-backfill/2018_SGHC_168/report.md

 3       2 _Singapore Civil Procedure 2018_ , Vol 1 (Foo Chee Hock gen ed) (Sweet & Maxwell, 2018) (“ _Singapore Civil Procedure_ ”) at para 59/24/1states that the form of the bill of costs must also comply with the applicable practice directions and that failure to do so amounts to non-compliance with the Rules of Court and may result in rejection of the bill.

-33     I note, however, that O 59 of the Rules of Court applies to bills _drawn for taxation_ , and that the Rules of Court do not address the requirements applicable to bills which are not drawn for taxation (see _Ho Cheng Lay v Low Yong Sen_ [2009] 3 SLR(R) 206 (“ _Ho Cheng Lay_ ”) at [13]).
+33     I note, however, that O 59 of the Rules of Court applies to bills _drawn for taxation_ , and that the Rules of Court do not address the requirements applicable to bills which are not drawn for taxation (see _Ho Cheng Lay v Low Yong Sen_ <span class="citation">[2009] 3 SLR(R) 206</span> (“ _Ho Cheng Lay_ ”) at [13]).
 Nevertheless, the requirements in O 59 shed light on what solicitor-and-client bills, even if not drawn for taxation, should contain.
 In this regard, it is worth noting the following observations in _Singapore Civil Procedure_ at para 59/24/2:

  A lawyer owes a duty to his client to draw up his (commercial) bill clearly and accurately and with such attention to detail as he would do in undertaking any work on behalf of his client